stackforge/python-libraclient/doc/command.rst

 .. option:: --protocol <protocol>

-   The protocol type for the load balancer (HTTP or TCP)
+   The protocol type for the load balancer (HTTP, TCP or GALERA).
+   The Galera option adds support for deadlock avoidance in Galera clusters, see `Serveral Nine's Blog <http://www.severalnines.com/blog/avoiding-deadlocks-galera-set-haproxy-single-node-writes-and-multi-node-reads>`_ on this.

 .. option:: --node <ip:port>